-The weather for the first week of August starts off mainly warm & dry with the risk of some breezier weather with spells of rain especially in the northwest & possible thunderstorms in the south.
-The fornight after promises to be warm or very hot, dry & sunny for most with the risk of occasional thunderstorms or heavy downpours.
-Some rain would definitely be welcome by gardeners & farmers alike but there is a risk of flooding in downpours as the ground is so dry.
+Well, July is going out with a bang, soaring temperatures & humid conditions generating thunderstorms to clear the air with flood alerts in Scotland.
+The weather for the end of July & first week of August promises sunshine & showers, mainly for the west, northwest & Scotland, with drier & warmer weather in the south & east. starts off mainly warm & dry with the risk of some breezier weather with spells of rain especially in the northwest & possible thunderstorms in the south.
+The weather looks to continue in this vein until further into the month when it may become a bit more settled with temperatures likely to be above average especially in the south & southeast Some rain would definitely be welcome by gardeners & farmers alike but there is a risk of flooding in downpours as the ground is so dry.
 So keep watering & feeding your plants especially in containers & hanging baskets as the mass of flowers form a canopy that the rain finds hard to penetrate.
 Keep an eye out for slugs & snails around your plants & vegetables & keep on top of weeds which will also be taking advantage of the good growing conditions.

 We will soon be entering the ideal months for planting – spring bulbs will be in the garden centre this month & are best bought when they are fresh in.
 Try to recall any gaps you had, or look at any photos you took whilst your bulbs were in flower last spring then plan next year’s display.
 If you can’t plant your bulbs immediately store them in a cool, dry place away from direct sunlight & try to plant at least 6 weeks before you expect the first frost.
 This will allow them to develop a good root system but bulbs will do their best to grow no matter when you plant them.